raday146/ScanWhat-/README.md

 # ScanWhat?
-Port scanner&Ping scanner includes features for receiving local network information
+Port scanner&Ping scanner includes features for receiving local network information, hope you like it.